-The availability of such programs a subjected to factors such as location, availability of funds, and the applicant’s income level.
-With its “Connect to Compete” program, FCC undertakes to provide low-cost computers and cheap ($9.99 monthly) Internet access to low-income households.
+The availability of it is subject to factors such as location, availability of funds, and the applicant’s income level.

 Try Swagbucks, the famous rewards program that pays you for watching videos, taking surveys, shopping and more.

 - Enter your zip code in the box next to the “Find Offers” tab.